microbiomedata/kaiko_metaproteome/README.md

 ## Setup

-Before first use, a few database files are needed.

-Runs using python 3.10 and tensorflow 2.11.0.
+Uses python 3.10 and tensorflow 2.11.0.
 The full list of requirements can be found in ```Kaiko_volume/setup_libraries.txt```

+Before first use, a few files are needed.

 ### Downloading Files